Eva-Zeqiraj/Eva-Zeqiraj/README.md

 Solving real-world problems regarding data structures, transformations and predictions is my passion.
 As a physics graduate, I have a broad general understanding of scientific domains, and as such, I have experience analyzing and solving problems in many different contexts.
 I love to dive into new technologies and learn new programming skills on my way to completing a task.

+• Able to interpret and analyse data in order to drive growth for a company.
+• Furnish insights, analytics, and business intelligence needed to guide decisions.
+• Outstanding problem-solving abilities, with excellent analytical skills.
+• Experienced in dealing with hard theoretical mathematical problems
+• Excellent organisation skills with the ability to prioritise workload with the flexibility to respond positively to changing demands.

 <!--
 **Eva-Zeqiraj/Eva-Zeqiraj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.